m14n/devkit/README.md

 // eslint.config.js
 import base from '@m14n/devkit/eslint-base';
 import node from '@m14n/devkit/eslint-node';
+// If using Browser:
+// import browser from '@m14n/devkit/eslint-browser';
 // If using React:
 // import react from '@m14n/devkit/eslint-react';
 // If using Vitest: